 About the Scholarship: Since the fall of 2005, the SECU Foundation has provided two $5,000 scholarships to students at each NC Community College.
 The two-year Community College scholarship in the amount of $5,000 is payable at $1,250 per semester, up to four consecutive semesters.
 Recipients are chosen by a Davidson-Davie Community College Scholarship Selection Committee using the below Eligibility Criteria.
 The committee will recognize the individuals most deserving of an opportunity to attend college.
 The committee will consider students who best exemplify the membership philosophy of “People Helping People” who have demonstrated leadership, excellence of character, integrity, and community involvement.
 The scholarship may be used to pay for full-time student tuition, books, fees, course supplies, & transportation.
 The recipient will be selected without regard to race, sex, color, creed, religious preference, age, national origin or disability.

-- Must be an applicant who is a graduate of a North Carolina high school, or a full-time student, enrolled in an Associate Degree, Diploma, or Certificate program at a NC Community College.
+- Must be an applicant who is a graduate of a North Carolina high school (or has completed the GED program) planning to enroll as a full-time student (minimum 12 credit hours per semester), and enrolled in an Associate Degree, Diploma, or Certificate program at a NC Community College.

 - Must be a U. S. Citizen and a resident of North Carolina and eligible for in-state tuition.